IntersectMBO/cardano-db-sync/doc/syncing-and-rollbacks.md

 every transaction after it.
 We use the property that fields like `tx.block_id` are non-decreasing, meaning newer entries will have bigger values.
 So if we simply find the oldest transaction that needs to be deleted, it's easy to delete everything with a single query.

+### Manual Rollbacks

+In addition to automatic rollbacks that occur during normal chain-sync operations, you can perform manual rollbacks using either `cardano-db-sync --rollback-to-slot` or `cardano-db-tool rollback`.
+These are useful for testing, fixing incorrect data after bug fixes, or recovering from corrupted database states.

+For detailed information on performing manual rollbacks, see [Manual Rollbacks](manual-rollbacks.md).